 The 2 most significant factors that directly impact whether azaleas bloom are:

-- The amount of sunlight (azaleas prefer partial shade rather then deep shade)
+1. The amount of sunlight (azaleas prefer partial shade rather than deep shade)

-- The temperature, if its too cold or excessively hot the azalea may not flower
+2. The temperature, if it is too cold or excessively hot the azalea may not flower

 There are other reasons why your azalea may not be blooming but these are associated with signs of stress because of the growing conditions or misguided care practices for the azalea.
 Reasons such as: